Texas Porch

 Do I need car insurance to drive or register a vehicle in Texas?

 Yes.
-Texas law requires you to be able to pay for crashes you cause, and almost everyone meets that by carrying auto liability insurance.
-You must show proof of coverage when an officer asks at a traffic stop and when you register or renew your vehicle at the county tax office.
+Texas law requires you to be able to pay for crashes you cause.
+Almost everyone meets that by carrying auto liability insurance.
+You must show proof of coverage when an officer asks at a traffic stop.
+You also show it when you register or renew your vehicle at the county tax office.
 A photo of your insurance card on your phone is accepted.

 What is the minimum car insurance required in Texas?

-The minimum is known as 30/60/25: at least $30,000 for injuries to one person, $60,000 total per accident for injuries, and $25,000 for damage to other people's property.
-These figures are set in Texas statute (Transportation Code 601.072) and have applied since January 1, 2011.
+The minimum is known as 30/60/25.
+That means at least $30,000 for injuries to one person, $60,000 total per accident for injuries, and $25,000 for damage to other people's property.
+These figures are set in Texas statute (Transportation Code 601.072).
+They have applied since January 1, 2011.
 Check the Texas Department of Insurance for the current minimum.

 Is Texas a no-fault state?

-No. Texas is an at-fault (tort) state, which means the driver who causes a crash is responsible for the damage.
-Texas does have an optional coverage called PIP (Personal Injury Protection) that's included unless you reject it in writing, but that is an add-on, not a mandatory no-fault system.
+No. Texas is an at-fault (tort) state.
+That means the driver who causes a crash is responsible for the damage.
+Texas does have an optional coverage called PIP (Personal Injury Protection).
+It's included unless you reject it in writing.
+But it is an add-on, not a required no-fault system.

 Is collision coverage required in Texas?

-No. Collision and comprehensive are optional under Texas law; the state only requires liability.
-But if your car is financed or leased, your lender or leasing company will almost always require collision and comprehensive until it's paid off.
+No. Collision and comprehensive are optional under Texas law.
+The state only requires liability.
+But if your car is financed or leased, your lender or leasing company will almost always require both until it's paid off.
 Liability alone never pays to fix your own car.

 What is an SR-22 in Texas?

-An SR-22 is a Financial Responsibility Insurance Certificate required for high-risk drivers, not a type of insurance.
+An SR-22 is a Financial Responsibility Insurance Certificate for high-risk drivers.
+It is not a type of insurance.
 Your insurer files it electronically with Texas DPS to prove you carry liability coverage.
-Drivers typically need one after serious violations like a DWI, and DPS generally requires you to keep it valid for two years from the most recent conviction.
-If it lapses, your license and registration can be re-suspended, and reinstatement costs a $100 fee plus a new SR-22.
+Drivers usually need one after serious violations like a DWI.
+DPS generally requires you to keep it valid for two years from the most recent conviction.
+If it lapses, your license and registration can be suspended again.
+Reinstatement costs a $100 fee plus a new SR-22.

 Why is my Texas car insurance premium so high?

 A lot of it is about where you live, not just your driving record.
-Texas hail, hurricanes, flooding, and tornadoes drive large catastrophe claims, vehicle theft is high in the big metros, modern cars are expensive to repair, and roughly 1 in 8 Texas drivers is uninsured.
-You can compare policies for free at HelpInsure.com, raise your deductible to lower your premium, and ask about discounts.
+Texas hail, hurricanes, flooding, and tornadoes drive large catastrophe claims.
+Vehicle theft is high in the big metros.
+Modern cars are costly to repair.
+And roughly 1 in 8 Texas drivers is uninsured.
+You can compare policies for free at HelpInsure.com.
+You can also raise your deductible to lower your premium and ask about discounts.

 What is TexasSure?

-TexasSure is the state's electronic insurance verification program, run jointly by Texas DPS, TxDMV, TDI, and the Department of Information Resources.
-Insurers report active policies, and the system matches them to registered vehicles so officers and county tax offices can confirm coverage.
-If it can't match your car to a policy, it mails you a letter asking you to verify your insurance within 10 days.
-A $1 fee on each registration helps fund it.
+TexasSure is the state's electronic insurance verification program.
+Four agencies run it together: Texas DPS, TxDMV, TDI, and the Department of Information Resources.
+Insurers report active policies.
+The system matches them to registered vehicles so officers and county tax offices can confirm coverage.
+Check that the VIN on your policy matches the VIN on the vehicle and registration.
+A $1 yearly registration fee helps fund the program.

 Tie it into owning a vehicle in Texas